Platform-OS/platformos-documentation/_PlatformOS/style-guide/documentation-style-guide.md

 * Use: (title) Creating Your PlatformOS Marketplace
 * Avoid: (title) Creating your PlatformOS marketplace

+Capitalize Platform OS-specific terms, like Authorization Policy, Custom Attribute, etc., but don't capitalize generic web development terms such as page, layout, partial.

 **Punctuation**

-Use the serial comma (the comma preceding the “and” before the last element in a list) except in titles, headlines and subheads.
+Use the serial comma (the comma preceding the “and” before the last element in a list) except in titles, headlines, and subheads.

 Example: